fivetran/dbt_intercom/README.md

 This package has been tested on BigQuery, Snowflake, and Redshift.

 ## Contributions
 Additional contributions to this package are very welcome!
-Please create issues or open PRs against `master`.
+Please create issues or open PRs against `main`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Resources: